garganshul92/DesignPatterns/Behavioral Design Patterns/Memento Design Pattern/Readme.md

 ## Definition

 The Memento design pattern creates a snapshot of the internal state of an object at any instant of time and makes it available for access externally.
-A Memento is an object that captures another object’s state, the Originator.
+A Memento is an object that captures another objectâ€™s state, the Originator.

 ## Problem it solves